 - Ethical Patterdale terrier breeders would be more concerned with the practicality of the breed rather than the dog’s outward appearance.
 That is why these dogs are rarely shown in dog shows.
 Practicality includes features like strong neck and jaw, ability to squeeze into tight burrows and high durability and endurance.

-Where to find a Patterdale for sale?
+Where to find a Patterdale Terrier

 As always, it is best to adopt instead of shop.
 If possible, do contact shelters and animal rescue centers instead of seeking Patterdale terrier breeders.
 You will save a dog’s life by adopting.
 The price of adopting a Patterdale terrier rescue would also be a lot less compared to that charged by Patterdale dog breeders.
 Reputed breeders charge anywhere between $300 and $700 for Patterdale puppies.
-Best place to find credible Patterdale terrier breeders is the official club of Patterdale Terrier America website.

-A reputable dog breeder is not looking to make money from the sale, but simply cover the expenses of breeding.
+A reputable dog breeder is not looking to make money, but simply cover the expenses of breeding.
 Avoid breeders who keep more than two breeds or specialize in rare colors.
 Eliminate from your list breeders who accept only cash or credit.
 A good breeder will encourage you to meet him at his facility and not somewhere convenient to exchange the puppy and money.
 You must be able to see where your pup has grown up.
 Cross off a breeder who has dirty surroundings.
 Ask your breeder for proper documentation about the pup including health check records, vet’s notes, litter registration etc. A good breeder will also have long waiting list for a pup.
 He should be willing to answer your questions and in return should ask you several questions about your household.
 This way; s/he can assess if their dog is a good fit for your household and lifestyle.

 The Patterdale terrier is a big dog in a small package.
 Here is a summary of a Patterdale’s temperament: